 The Baldwin office in Ghent is a cozy and hip office where everyone is working behind a computer screen.
 You would not expect that within our building there once were heavy machines that gave the industrial revolution of Ghent a huge push forward.
 The roots of the Baldwin office date back to 1869.
 Dive into the rich history of our favorite workspace and learn how our history gave the office its unique soul and appearance.

-At the peak of this cotton mill there were 52.000 cotton spindle with a yearly production of 4,2 million kilograms of yarn.
+At the peak of this cotton mill, there was 52.000 cotton spindle with a yearly production of 4,2 million kilograms of yarn.
 They invested in weaving mills that produced a wide variety of cotton and linen products.
-The specialisations of the factory included cover sheets, velvet, dishcloths, liners, veils, fabrics for mattresses…
+The specializations of the factory included cover sheets, velvet, dishcloths, liners, veils, fabrics for mattresses…

 Around 2500 employees worked in the factory and the owners made sure that there was housing nearby the factory site.
 This made them a very important part of Ghent with a huge impact on a lot of people directly and indirectly.